Inside: Why photo organizing is important to me and how I hope to help you through my blog.

 This post may contain affiliate links.
 This means if you purchase from a link, I may receive a small commission at no additional cost to you.
 Thank you for supporting my business!

 Hi, I’m Fancy.
 I’m a former teacher and family photo keeper who believes that one of the best ways to strengthen families is to share photos and stories across generations.
 Together, we’ll figure out the timeline and the knowledge you need so that you can both enjoy all your photo memories in the present as well as leave a meaningful collection for the future.
-Join my mailing list and as a bonus, you’ll get a helpful guide to get you started on this important project.
+Join my community and as a bonus, you’ll get my free Getting Started Checklist to help you on this important project.